 17 9.
 There is sometimes avoidable duplication in the research work of different laboratories within CSIR as well as between laboratories of other Central agencies and those of CSIR.
 Projects of regional laboratories are required to be examined to avoid overlapping of research work.
 Some of the projects in national laboratories which have been in hand for quite some time need to be reviewed in order to decide whether it would be useful to continue with them.
 A review should be made of field stations with a view to rationalising their work and making them more effective.

 17 10.
 The atomic energy programmes provide for building of nuclear power stations, development of ancillary technologies based on indigenous resources and production of special materials, fuels and equipment.
 The Fourth Plan programme of the Department under Research and Development Sector would increase the component of indigenous expertise and materials in the nuclear power projects.
 Other important activities during this period will be setting up of a reactor research centre with prototype fast breeder reactor at Kalpakkam and a variable energy cyclotron for nuclear research at Calcutta.
 The reactor research centre will intensify efforts on thorium utilisation.
 The variable energy cyclotron v/ill provide facilities for research in nuclear physics and isotope production.
 Advanced rockets would be developed for space research, particularly dealing with meteorology and diverse fields of equatorial aeronomy.
 Work will be conducted in the development of a satellite launcher for a medium altitude scientific satellite.
 This is proposed to be launched from a new range on the east coast.
 Research and Development work will be undertaken for the use of synchronous satellites for providing direct broad cast television reception.
-This work is being undertaken in collaboration with other Departments of Goven-ment (All India Radio, P&T Department, Defence Research and Development Organisation and Council of Scientific and Industrial Research).
+This work is being undertaken in collaboration with other Departments of Goven-ment (All India Radio, P and T Department, Defence Research and Development Organisation and Council of Scientific and Industrial Research).
 Work on application of radiation in food preservation, biological research medical research and treatment and in industrial processes is also being conducted under the aegis of DAE as well as other Ministries.
 Development work on such applications will be conducted in a co-ordinah d manner.
 DAE's outlays and expenditure have been as under :

 3 : Outlay and Expenditure for Schemes of